 - Create actions let users create records.
-They're different from the Quick Create and Create New features on the Salesforce home page, because create actions respect validation rules and field requiredness, and you can choose each action's fields. - Log a call actions let users record the details of phone calls or other customer interactions.
-These call logs are saved as completed tasks. - Question actions enable users to ask and search for questions about the records that they're working with. - Send email actions, available only on cases, give users access to a simplified version of the Case Feed Email action on Salesforce1 - Update actions let users make changes to a record.
+They're different from the Quick Create and Create New features on the Salesforce home page, because create actions respect validation rules and field requiredness, and you can choose each action's fields. - Send email actions are supported in Lightning Experience only.
+They can't be added to the Cases layout or used with cases. - For cases, add the case-specific Send Email action, which gives users access to a simplified version of the Case Feed Email action in Salesforce1.
+The case-specific Send Email action can be used in Salesforce Classic, Lightning Experience, and Salesforce1. - Log a call actions let users record the details of phone calls or other customer interactions.
+These call logs are saved as completed tasks. - Question actions enable users to ask and search for questions about the records that they're working with. - Update actions let users make changes to a record.